Teaching & Learning

 Languages - French

-In 2021, we welcome French to our LOTE (Languages Other Than English) program.
+Our LOTE (Languages Other Than English) program is French.
 Our program is culturally immersive, aiming to teach our students basic French language skills whilst exploring the culture and history of France and celebrating important French events.
 Learning is experiential, hands on and engages many aspects of the curriculum - for example, The Arts, History and Geography.

 The Arts - Visual Art